nubenetes/awesome-kubernetes/docs/kubernetes-client-libraries.md

 - [blog.marcnuri.com: Build Kubernetes controllers with Fabric8 Kubernetes Client, Quarkus, and JKube](https://blog.marcnuri.com/fabric8-kubernetes-java-client-and-quarkus-and-graalvm)
 - [developers.redhat.com: How to generate code using Fabric8 Kubernetes Client](https://developers.redhat.com/articles/2023/01/24/how-generate-code-using-fabric8-kubernetes-client)
 - [==levelup.gitconnected.com: First Try on Java Operator SDK==](https://levelup.gitconnected.com/first-try-on-java-operator-sdk-5a07f30771de) Demo on java-operator-sdk and compare it with Kubebuilder
+- [developers.redhat.com: How to use Fabric8 Java Client with Kubernetes](https://developers.redhat.com/articles/2023/01/04/how-use-fabric8-java-client-kubernetes) In this 5-part series, you'll learn how to use Fabric8 Kubernetes Client to interact with Kubernetes custom resources using its REST API

 ## CDK8s